Stryker: Upgrades

-SHORAD
+M-SHORAD

 In February 2018, the Army announced that Stryker vehicles would be modified with sensors and weapons to fulfill an interim Maneuver-Short-Range Air Defense (M-SHORAD) requirement.
 This is in response to a capability gap identified in Europe against Russian unmanned aerial vehicles (UAVs).
 With the previous focus on fighting in the Middle East, the U.S. Army had neglected SHORAD capabilities.
 In future conflicts, it is feared they would not be able to rely on air dominance to counter enemy aircraft.
 In addition to deploying AN/TWQ-1 Avengers and fielding man-portable Stinger missiles, Strykers are to be upgraded to buy time to build a lasting mobile air defense solution.

-Because the unarmored Humvee-based Avenger lacks survivability and range to keep up with maneuver forces and hold off enemy aircraft in contested territory, four battalions totaling 144 Stryker SHORADs are planned, with the first battery of 12 systems fielded by 2020.
+Because the unarmored Humvee-based Avenger lacks survivability and range to keep up with maneuver forces and hold off enemy aircraft in contested territory, four battalions totaling 144 Stryker SHORADs are planned, with the first battery of 12 systems fielded in 2020.
 The Stryker platform was chosen because it has better protection and in regards to size, weight and power considerations, especially for the possibility of integrating a directed energy weapon in the future.
 The first unit to be equipped with them will be the 4th Battalion, 5th Air Defense Artillery Regiment.
-The Army planned to select the weapons configuration to be fitted onto the vehicle by late 2018.
+The Army planned to select the weapons configuration to be fitted onto the vehicle in late 2018.

 In June 2018, the Army chose Leonardo DRS to supply the mission equipment package, which partnered with Moog Inc. to integrate the Reconfigurable Integrated-weapons Platform (RIwP) onto the vehicle.
 The system can be fitted with a Stinger pod and Longbow Hellfire missile rails and comes equipped with a 30 mm M230LF chain gun and the 7.62 mm M240 coaxial machine gun, as well as non-kinetic defeat capabilities and a RADA Electronic Industries onboard Multi-Mission Hemispheric Radar (MHR).

 The Army chose DRS because of the flexibility of the reconfigurable turret to allow for growth opportunities and alternate weapon options.
 It posed less intrusion to the existing vehicle platform, as they have a desire to keep the Stryker as common across the fleet as possible, and it provided increased protection as the crew can reload ammunition under armor.
 All 144 M-SHORAD systems are planned to be delivered by 2022.